virtualparadox/BBMap/docs/readme.txt

 ambiguous2=<best>		Or "ambig2".
 Only for splitter mode.
 Ambiguous2 strictly refers to any read that maps to more than one reference set, regardless of whether it has multiple mappings within a reference set.
-This may be set to "best" (aka "first"), in which case the read will be written only to the first reference to which it has a best mapping; "all", in which case a read will be written to outputs for all references to which it maps; "toss", in which case it will be considered unmapped; or "split", in which case it will be written to a special output file with the prefix "AMBIGUOUS_" (one per reference). outputunmapped=<t>	Outputs unmapped reads to primary output stream (otherwise they are dropped). outputblacklisted=<t>	Outputs blacklisted reads to primary output stream (otherwise they are dropped). cigar=<t>		Generate cigar strings (for bread format, this means match strings).  cigar=false is faster.  "cigar=" is synonymous with "match=".
-This must be enabled if match/insertion/deletion/substitution statistics are desired, but the program will run faster with cigar strings disabled. keepnames=<f>		Retain original names of paired reads, rather than ensuring both reads have the same name when written in sam format by renaming read2 to the same as read1.
-If this is set to true then the output may not be sam compliant. mdtag=<f>		Generate MD tags for SAM files.
-Requires that cigar=true.
-I do not recommend generating MD tags for RNASEQ or other data where long deletions are expected because they will be incredibly long. xstag=<f>		Generate XS (strand) tags for Cufflinks.
-This should be used with a stranded RNA-seq protocol. xmtag=<t>		Generate XM tag.
-Indicates number of best alignments. intronlen=<999999999>	Set to a lower number like 10 to change 'D' to 'N' in cigar strings for deletions of at least that length.
-This is used by Cufflinks; 'N' implies an intron while 'D' implies a deletion, but they are otherwise identical. stoptag=<f>		Allows generation of custom SAM tag YS:i:<read stop location>
+This may be set to "best" (aka "first"), in which case the read will be written only to the first reference to which it has a best mapping; "all", in which case a read will be written to outputs for all references to which it maps; "toss", in which case it will be considered unmapped; or "split", in which case it will be written to a special output file with the prefix "AMBIGUOUS_" (one per reference). outputunmapped=<t>	Outputs unmapped reads to primary output stream (otherwise they are dropped). outputblacklisted=<t>	Outputs blacklisted reads to primary output stream (otherwise they are dropped). ordered=<f>		Set to true if you want reads to be output in the same order they were input.
-idtag=<f>		Allows generation of custom SAM tag YI:f:<percent identity>
-ordered=<f>		Set to true if you want reads to be output in the same order they were input.
 This takes more memory, and can be slower, due to buffering in multithreaded execution.
 Not needed for singlethreaded execution. ziplevel=<2>		Sets output compression level, from 1 (fast) to 9 (slow).
 I/O is multithreaded, and thus faster when writing paired reads to two files rather than one interleaved file. nodisk=<f>		"true" will not write the index to disk, and may load slightly faster.
 Prevents collisions between multiple bbmap instances writing indexes to the same location at the same time.